wultra/powerauth-server/docs/PowerAuth-Server-0.22.0.md

 For more details about installation of the library see [Installing Bouncy Castle](./Installing-Bouncy-Castle.md).

-**Warning: PowerAuth Server requires version 1.61, do not use PowerAuth server with older versions of Bouncy Castle library.**
+**Warning: PowerAuth Server requires Bouncy Castle version 1.61, do not use PowerAuth server with older versions of Bouncy Castle library.**

 ### Tomcat on Java 11